Motivating Your Adolescent to Perform

 Teenagers may lack the motivation a parent wants — to try harder, to achieve better, to be a self-starter, to care about doing well, to be more ambitious — but they definitely have the motivation to do what they want (like pleasure) and to avoid what they don't (like work).

 So in counseling, the ‘unmotivated adolescent' problem is usually the ‘dissatisfied parent' problem.
 And this parental dissatisfaction is raised in two ways.
 There is extrinsic motivation question: "How can we get our teenager to want to do better for us?"
 And there is the intrinsic motivation question: "How can we get our teenager to want to do better for herself?"

-To apply extrinsic motivation, parents usually start by putting faith in power of persuasion -- explaining, urging, and even pleading their case.
-Applealing to adolescent understanding, explanation sometimes works, and sometims not.
+To apply extrinsic motivation, parents usually start by putting faith in power of persuasion — explaining, urging, and even pleading their case.
+Appealing to adolescent understanding, explanation sometimes works, and sometimes not.

 A contractual way to state extrinsic motivation might be, EXTRINSIC MOTIVATION = CONDITION + PROMISE.
 "I will give you what you want if you do what I want," or "I will give you what you don't want if you fail to do what I want."
-Some times an adolescent will yield and consent to these hard bargaining tactics, and sometimes not.
+Sometimes an adolescent will yield and consent to these hard bargaining tactics, sometimes not.

 A more empathetic way to state extrinsic motivation might be, EXTRINSIC MOTIVATION = CONCERN + COMMUNICATION.
 "I wish you would help me understand how you feel about this so we can discuss it and see what we can work out."
 Sometimes an adolescent will feel more inclined to cooperate when feeling less the object of parental control and more the focus of their concern, and sometimes not.